angelanavarrog/lab-flask-solutions/README.md

 All the other functions on this file follows the same kind of structure, with different checks depending on the operation we want to do.
 For example, for deleting celebrities, we must check it exists, on contrary to this first function.

+Also, all the functions on the `movies.py` file follow the same logic and routine.

 ## `checking.py`
 On an application such as this, where we must make sure some requirements are fullfiled for our code to execute properly (righ parameters, etc.) it is a very good idea to create a dedicated checking module, since we will be using it on a lot of different implementations.